ioanantonio2003/LostAndFound/README.md

 ---

 ## 🖱 Source Control

--We have made 15 commits regarding the implementation of the project and another 15+ for its stages and documentation.
+We have made 15 commits regarding the implementation of the project and another 15+ for its stages and documentation.

--We have created separate branches for development, which have been added to Main
+We have created separate branches for development, which have been added to Main.

 ---

 ## 💬 Code Standards & Comments